OPTML-Group/OPTML-Group.github.io/posts/ilmvp_cvpr23.md

 ## Background

-The technology of VP addresses the problem of how to adapt a pre-trained source model $f_{\mathbf{\theta}_s}$ (e.g., the ImageNet-1K-pre-trained ResNet-18) to a target downstream task (e.g., flower classification over the Flowers102 dataset) without any task-specific model modification (e.g., finetuning).
+The technology of VP addresses the problem of how to adapt a pre-trained source model $$f_{\boldsymbol{\theta}_s}$$ (e.g., the ImageNet-1K-pre-trained ResNet-18) to a target downstream task (e.g., flower classification over the Flowers102 dataset) without any task-specific model modification (e.g., finetuning).
 Throughout the paper, we focus on input-based VP (also known as model reprogramming), which incorporates a carefully-designed universal perturbation pattern to the raw target images so as to enforce the transferability of the source model to the target domain.
-Although the input prompting operation converts the original image to the source dimension-aligned datapoint that the source model can use, the successful realization of VP needs to map the source model's prediction (in the source label space $\mathcal{Y}_s$ with $K_s$ classes) to the target task's data label (in the target label space $\mathcal{Y}_t$ with $K_t$ classes).
+Although the input prompting operation converts the original image to the source dimension-aligned datapoint that the source model can use, the successful realization of VP needs to map the source model's prediction (in the source label space $$\mathcal{Y}_s$$ with $$K_s$$ classes) to the target task's data label (in the target label space $$\mathcal{Y}_t$$ with $$K_t$$ classes).
 Therefore, we ask:

 ---